achiwa912/vocabull/README.md

 ```bash
 python vb.py <WordBookFile>
 ```
-You can use samples.txt as a sample word book file which includes 10 words.
+You can use samples.txt included in this repository as a sample word book file which includes 10 words.
 First, you will be greeted like this.
 As you use samples.txt, it loads just 10 files.

 ```bash
 % python vb.py samples.txt
 === VocaBull - Help your vocabulary building ===
     10 words loaded.
 ```

+## How to practice

 Then practice starts.
 You are now prompted to type a word to memorize.

-## How to practice
+You are asked what is the word for "exaggerated figure of speech" and you need to type the word.

 ```bash
     *** S: save, L: show learning set, Q: save and quit
     exaggerated figure of speech?
 ```
-You can't guess the word so typed as "aaa".
+As you can't guess the word, you typed as "aaa".

 ```bash
     exaggerated figure of speech? aaa